bbrandom91/Abalone-Age-Prediction/README.md

 All of the features features associated with weight are pretty much perfectly correlated with each other, with pearson coefficients > 0.95 for whole weight.
 This isn't surprising since they're just the weights of different parts of the same abalone.
 I think we can safely drop the shucked weight, viscera weight, and shell weight and just keep whole weight (PCA is probably overkill).

 Length and diameter are just about perfectly correlated.
 The circumfrence of an ellipse is proportional to its length with the constant of proportionality determined by its eccentricity, so no surprise there.
 Height is strongly correlated with the remaining features, but not as strongly as, say, length with diameter.
 We'll replace these three features with their geometric mean.
+While keeping length, diameter, and height can only help with prediction, I think the benefits gained of an easier to interpret model outweight the marginal gain of predictability from keeping them.

 ```python